IRS Filing Requirements for a CheckBook IRA LLC

 Now let’s look at what happens when you have a CheckBook IRA LLC:

-We work with different custodians but Kingdom Trust is our favorite Custodian for our clients.
+We work with different Qualified custodians, but we search for the best ones for price and customer service.
 Each year they send out a request that an IRA LLC Valuation Worksheet be filled out and returned to them.
 You can see that the only asset your IRA owns is the LLC.
 Unlike, say Apple, Inc., whose share price is immediately available because those shares are traded and valued publicly, the LLC is a private company.
 As such, the LLC’s worth is not readily apparent.
 As you can see in the chart, the LLC owns assets of its own, and as the Manager, you would need to figure out the value of those assets in order to arrive at the LLC’s total worth.
 Once the Custodian receives the valuation worksheet, they will have the information they need to complete form 5498.
 Pretty simple.

 While the tax reporting issues are straightforward and relatively easy (especially with a single-member IRA LLC), it is important to understand what is expected of you.
 This article was intended to give you a basic foundation of the reporting requirements.
 Obviously you should consult with an experienced tax professional, especially if you’ve incurred UBIT or UDFI taxable income.